shakacode/react_on_rails_pro/docs/profiling-server-side-rendering-code.md

 1. Run node-renderer using the `--inspect` node option.

-**A PR will be merged that will let you debug the renderer without having to change any file**

 Open the `spec/dummy/Procfile.dev` file and update the `node-renderer` process to run the renderer using `node --inspect` command.
 Change the following line

 ```bash